tianer2820/BetterSkins/README.md

 After installing the requirements, you may need to tweak `./CMakeLists.txt`.
 All lib configurations are done in this top level cmakelist.
 You shouldn't need to modify anything in the `src` folder.

 Then build the project with CMake.
-When finished, copy the "Test.exe" to appropriate folder, and copy the `resources` folder to the same folder.
+When finished, copy the "Main.exe" to appropriate folder, and copy the `resources` folder to the same folder.
 The executable will read icons and configs from this folder.

 Notice: If you are using dll build of wxWidgets, you will also need to copy the required dlls to the folder, together with the executable file.